Jammed disks of two sizes and weights in a channel: Alternating sequences: Alternative particles

 Each compact particle has two distinct motifs.
 However, only one or the other motif will fit into a given slot.
 Each compact can be directly followed by a compact of the same species or the other species with exactly one motif fitting.

-All microstates that can be constructed under these rules have no more than three successive disks touching the same wall and then always with the small disk in the middle, which ensures mechanical stability.
+All microstates which can be constructed under these rules have no more than three successive disks touching the same wall and then always with the small disk in the middle, which ensures mechanical stability.
+The combinatorial specifications of the alternative particles are compiled in Table~\ref{tab:t8}.

 Solving Eqs.~(\ref{eq:9}) and (\ref{eq:10}) with $\beta$ from (\ref{eq:4}) and substituting the results into (\ref{eq:7}) and (\ref{eq:8}) reproduces the population densities,

 for the two species of compacts and the identical relation (\ref{eq:20b}) between entropy and excess volume as previously obtained from four hosts and one tag.